awsdocs/amazon-eks-user-guide/doc_source/troubleshooting.md

 ## Nodes fail to join cluster<a name="worker-node-fail"></a>

 There are a few common reasons that prevent nodes from joining the cluster:
 + The `aws-auth-cm.yaml` file does not have the correct IAM role ARN for your nodes\.
 Ensure that the node IAM role ARN \(not the instance profile ARN\) is specified in your `aws-auth-cm.yaml` file\.
-For more information, see [Launching self\-managed Amazon Linux 2 Linux nodes](launch-workers.md)\.
+For more information, see [Launching self\-managed Amazon Linux 2 nodes](launch-workers.md)\.
 + The **ClusterName** in your node AWS CloudFormation template does not exactly match the name of the cluster you want your nodes to join\.
 Passing an incorrect value to this field results in an incorrect configuration of the node's `/var/lib/kubelet/kubeconfig` file, and the nodes will not join the cluster\.
 + The node is not tagged as being *owned* by the cluster\.
 Your nodes must have the following tag applied to them, where `<cluster_name>` is replaced with the name of your cluster\.
 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/eks/latest/userguide/troubleshooting.html)